microsoft/FHIR-Converter/docs/Filters-and-Tags.md

 }
 {% endmergeDiff -%}
 ```
-In this sample, field definition will be renamed to definitionUri and participant will be renamed to performer.
-Other fields keep unchanged.
+In this sample, the field "definition" will be renamed to "definitionUri" and field "participant" will be renamed to "performer".
+All other other fields in the ChargeItem resource are copied as is from STU3 to R4.